UFO: Enemy Unknown: Reception

+Immediate

-The game was released to very positive reviews and commercial success, selling more than 600,000 units on the PC DOS platform, not counting the later ports—for the Amiga platforms and the PlayStation—and re-releases.
+The game was released to very positive reviews and commercial success, selling more than 600,000 units (a large number at the time) on the PC DOS platform, not counting the later ports—for the Amiga platforms and the PlayStation—and re-releases.
 Half of the game's net sales were in the United States, a rarity for a European title at the time.
 Gollop has attributed the game's North American success to its title (X-COM), as the television series The X-Files had premiered a year earlier.
 More than 400,000 units were sold at full price, with little marketing from its publisher.
 Together with its sequel, X-COM: Terror from the Deep, its sales had passed 1 million copies by March 1997.
 The game earned the Gollop brothers just over £1 million in royalties.
 The game became very popular also in Russia, even as there were no royalties from that market as it was only distributed there via software piracy.

-Computer Gaming World rated X-COM five stars out of five.
-Describing it as "one of those rare and dangerous games capable of drilling into your brain, putting a vice-grip on your imagination, and only releasing you when it has had enough", the magazine praised its detailed and varied combat system and lengthy gameplay, concluding "Resistance is futile".
-A preview of the PlayStation version in Next Generation called it "one of the best PC strategy games ever".
-GameSpot said, "put simply, X-COM is a bona fide modern classic, standing proudly alongside Civilization and Populous as a benchmark in the evolution of strategy gaming".
-Electronic Gaming Monthly stated of the PlayStation version that "any person who likes strategy games will fall in love with this title ... if you could afford to buy one game for the PS over the next year, X-COM would be it.
-It has it all and then some!"
-A reviewer for Next Generation criticized the PlayStation version for being little more than a straight port, arguing that the game could have been improved if the console's capabilities were used.
-However, he praised the game itself for sophisticated, enjoyable gameplay, and concluded, "X-COM was a smashing PC title, it's lost nothing of practical value in the translation, and makes a marvelous addition to the console market".
-GamePro disagreed: "You have to be a major sim-freak to enjoy X-COM.
-It's an interesting and complex game about planet colonizing, but the extensive manuals and one-dimensional music really bore you to alien tears after a while".
+In 1996, Computer Gaming World named it as the number one sleeper hit of all time.